Circle of Giving Kickoff Event Advances Children’s Mental Health Through Meaningful Investment

 Gratitude Gathering Honors Individuals Profoundly Impacting Children in Palm Beach County

-Center for Child Counseling hosted its Gratitude Gathering 2023 on Thursday, November 30 at the Mollie Wilmot Center in West Palm Beach.
-The event was an opportunity to honor distinguished individuals who are making a profound impact on the lives of children through their passion and tireless dedication to advancing understanding and action to mitigate the impact of adverse childhood experiences (ACEs) and trauma.
+Center for Child Counseling (CFCC) hosted its Gratitude Gathering 2025 on Wednesday, November 12, at the Mollie Wilmot Center in West Palm Beach.
+The event honored distinguished individuals–Dr. Eliana Gil, Samuel Meshberg, and Lauren Taylor Clifton–who are making a profound impact on the lives of children through their passion and tireless dedication to advancing understanding and action to mitigate the impact of adverse childhood experiences (ACEs) and trauma.

 ###